Virus pummels French Polynesia, straining ties with Paris

 “The problem is, there are a lot of deaths before we get there,” lamented Vincent Simon, the head of the regional emergency service.

 French Polynesia is France’s latest challenge in juggling resources to battle the pandemic in former colonies that stretch around the world.
-With more than 2,800 COVID-19 cases per 100,000 inhabitants, it holds the national record for the highest infection rate.
+With more than 2,800 COVID-19 cases per 100,000 inhabitants, it holds France’s record for the highest infection rate.

-And that’s only an estimate: Things are so bad that the multi-ethnic territory of about 300,000 residents stopped counting new infections as local health authorities redeployed medical staff to focus on patient care and vaccination instead of testing.
+And that’s only an estimate: Things are so bad that the multi-ethnic territory of about 300,000 has stopped counting new infections as local health authorities redeployed medical staff to focus on patient care and vaccinations instead of testing.

 Of the 463 virus-related deaths reported in French Polynesia throughout the pandemic, most took place over the past month.
 Vaccine skepticism, high obesity and diabetes rates, and the decision to reopen to some tourists this summer have been among the explanations for the current health crisis.